 Building apps that support dual-screen experiences on Surface Duo

 The dual-screen Surface Duo has double the screen for double the productivity.
-To help app developers take advantage of this unique user experience, we’re sharing guidance for a variety of platforms, including web developers, .NET developers using Visual Studio and Xamarin, and Kotlin/Java developers.
+To help Microsoft 365 app developers take advantage of this unique user experience, we’re sharing guidance for a variety of platforms, including web developers, .NET developers using Visual Studio and Xamarin, and Kotlin/Java developers.
 Check out our on-demand sessions at Microsoft Build, and visit the Surface Duo developer docs to learn more.

 Creating modern Windows apps to support remote and hybrid work

-Building the next generation of collaborative apps on Microsoft Teams
+Build the next generation of collaborative apps on Microsoft Teams

 - Read about our strategic announcements around Microsoft 365 at Build

 - See the latest announcements around Microsoft Teams at Build

 - Check out all our Microsoft 365 sessions at Build